Lab 5: Experimental Methodology and Scientific Reporting

 • Load the kepler 8 Dataset, and subsample it (Reduce the size to ~2k randomly selected samples)

-• Save the previous script, and execute run_bls.py on the subsampled dataset, measuring the time.
+• Save the previous dataset, and execute run_bls.py on the subsampled dataset, measuring the time.

 • Repeat the previous measurements approximately 100 times, and generate a distribution plot using seaborn.
 You can use a boxplot, kdeplot, violin plot, histogram, etc. Save the raw data to results/stability_bls.csv